Reno Notebook / By Jennifer Malise / April 10, 2017

 Claudia’s Upper East Side kitchen.

 This 1929 apartment once boasted original details full of charm and character until they were stripped away to make room for modern upgrades.
-In the renovated kitchen, details like moulding make a return to cabinet doors and panels concealing the fridge and freezer drawer, turning back time for a more traditional look.
+In the renovated kitchen, details like molding make a return to cabinet doors and panels concealing the fridge and freezer drawer, turning back time for a more traditional look.